rchartra/NcCut/paper.md

 for many NetCDF4 files which contain three-dimensional datasets with data arrays at different vertical heights or depths.
 The data is displayed as an image mapped to a color map, which can be changed by the user as well as the contrast of the image.
 Once loaded and configured users can drag, rotate, flip, and zoom in on the file however they please.
-The NetCDF4 viewing capabilities are shown in Figure 1, which is an example using the MIT General Circulation Model LLC4320 simulation dataset (accessed via \verb|xmitgcm| https://xmitgcm.readthedocs.io/en/latest/index.html).
+The NetCDF4 viewing capabilities and settings are shown in Figure 1, where an ocean temperature dataset from the MIT General Circulation
+Model LLC4320 simulation is being displayed (accessed via \verb|xmitgcm| https://xmitgcm.readthedocs.io/en/latest/index.html).

 ![a.)
-The viewing interface shown with a NetCDF4 file of ocean temperature in the gulf stream region loaded. b.)
+The viewing interface shown with a NetCDF4 file of ocean temperature in the gulf stream region. b.)
 The graphics settings for the transecting tools. c.)
 The setting options for NetCDF files. d.)
 The initial configuration menu for loading NetCDF4 files. ](images/paper_fig_1.png)

 ## Cut

-Using CutView users can mark out and plot transects onto loaded images or NetCDF4 data using two tools:
+Using CutView, users can mark out transects onto loaded images or NetCDF4 data and plot the results using two tools:

-The first is the simple transect tool, where users can click on two endpoints and a line will be drawn between them.
-If the loaded file is an image, the mean of the RGB values of each pixel along that line will be selected (Figure 2a).
+The first is the simple transect tool, where users can click on two endpoints and a line will be drawn between them (Figure 2a).
+If the loaded file is an image, the mean of the RGB values of each pixel along that line will be selected.
 The pixels are interpolated using linear interpolation to improve the accuracy of the pixel selection.
 If the loaded file is a NetCDF4 file, the data values from the original dataset (also interpolated) are selected along that line.
 Multiple such transects can be drawn and plotted all together in the plotting menu (Figure 3a).
 The second is the transect marker tool.
-Using this tool users click points along a feature and transects of a set width will be made orthogonal to the line marked out by the user (Figure 2b).
+Using this tool users can click points along a feature and transects of a set width will be made orthogonal to the line marked out by the user (Figure 2b).
 This width can be adjusted at any point in the marking process and multiple markers can be drawn on the same file and plotted together.
 For use on large projects worked on over multiple sessions, the marker data saved from the plotting menu can be reloaded back into CutView and continued.